Spxnkles/StunEffects/README.md

 - Configurable body parts.
 (Which body parts activate which effects.)
 - Configurable health threshold to activate certain effects.
 (Player must have configed amount of health or less.)
 - Configurable **EffectID** - `49500` heart beat effect + ear ringing, `49501` only heart beat.
-- More effects and features coming soon!

-## Planned
-- Blood effect.
-- Heavy breathing effect.
-- More effects, more configuration.

 ## Contact Me
 Have any questions, commissions, ideas, or need help with any of my plugins?